-The best diet for your heart includes nutrient-rich, raw, organic fruits and vegetables with plenty of unsaturated fats from fish, lean meats, and raw nuts.
+The best diet for your heart includes nutrient-rich, raw, organic fruits and vegetables with plenty of unsaturated fats.
 Organic pecans deliver all of these nutrients plus, according to the USDA, they’re the most antioxidant-dense nut.

 I like raw pecans as a delicious addition to salads, entrees, and desserts (try our vegan version of the Traditional Texas Pecan Pie).
 They also make an excellent heart-healthy snack – they’ll satisfy your hunger and they can help you lose weight and maintain a slender figure.

 Leave a comment below and tell us about the methods you use to keep your heart healthy and your LDL cholesterol levels low.